emmanuel-galindo/pixyll/en/_posts/2020-08-11-kafka-jms-client-to-confluent-cloud.markdown

 As part of this exercise, we are going to create a producer that will create one message, and a consumer that if it is the first (from the consumer group) will download all message in the topic, if not will just use whatever offset the broker has.
 These clients are meant to be as much JMS compliant as possible, thus no use of specific logic, and the idea was to keep it simple.

-As a side note, I've found this exercise useful before jumping into trying to make legacy systems JMS implementation to effectively connect and interact with a topic in Confluent's Cloud.
-In addition to configuring the service, as Kafka basically works on Layer 4 (https://en.wikipedia.org/wiki/OSI_model), you could expect your company's proxy, firewall, vpn, etc to give you some trouble and executing this exercise could help you .
+As a side note, I've found this exercise useful before jumping into trying to make legacy systems JMS implementation connect and interact with a topic in Confluent's Cloud.
+In addition to the challenge of configuring the JMS service in the legacy system, as Kafka basically works on Layer 4 (https://en.wikipedia.org/wiki/OSI_model), you could expect your company's proxy, firewall, vpn, etc to give you some trouble and executing this exercise could help you identifying what are the constraints in your network.

 ## Requirements